 The Coordinator: This node emits milestones periodically and has to be bootstrapped and set up appropriately.
 With the IOTA 2.0 update, the Coordinator will no longer be needed as explained here.

-The Spammer: A node that periodically sends messages to the Private Tangle, thus enabling a minimal message load to support transaction approval as per the IOTA protocol.
+The Spammer: A node that periodically sends messages to your Tangle, thus enabling a minimal message load to support transaction approval as per the IOTA protocol.

-The Regular Hornet Node: An initial node, it is exposed to the outside through the IOTA protocol (port
+node1): An initial node that is exposed to the outside through the IOTA protocol (port

 14265) to be the recipient of messages or to peer with other Nodes (through port